RTippin/messenger/docs/Installation.md

 ### Searchable

 - You must implement the `getProviderSearchableBuilder()` method on providers you want to be searchable.
-Included is a [`Search`][link-search] trait that works out of the box with the default laravel User model.
+Included is a [`Search`][link-search] trait that works out of the box with the default laravel `User` model.
   - You must also ensure `searchable` in the providers `getProviderSettings()` method is true (default).
 - If you have different columns used to search for your provider, you can skip using the included [`Search`][link-search] trait, and define the `public static getProviderSearchableBuilder()` method yourself.
-  - We inject the query builder, along with the original full string search term, and an array of the search term exploded via spaces and commas.
+  - The query builder will be passed, along with the original full string search term, and an array of the search term exploded via spaces and commas.

 ***Example:***